chris-moreton/plutus-pioneer-program/docs/pioneer/week5.rst

 This is where so-called minting policies come in.

 The rule is that, in general, a transaction can't create or delete tokens.
 Everything that goes in also comes out, with the exception of the fees.
-There is always a lovelace feel that has to be paid with each transaction.
+There is always a lovelace fee that has to be paid with each transaction.
 The fee depends on the size of the transaction and the number of steps that the validation script takes to execute, and the memory consumption of the script.

 But, if that was the whole story then we could never create native tokens.
 And this is where minting policies come in, and the relevance of the currency symbol comes in.

 The reason that the currency symbol has to consist of hexadecimal digits is that it is actually the hash of a script.
-And this script is called the minting policy, and if we have a transaction where we ant to create native or burn native tokens then, for each native token that we try to create or burn, the currency symbol is looked up.
+And this script is called the minting policy, and if we have a transaction where we want to create native or burn native tokens then, for each native token that we try to create or burn, the currency symbol is looked up.
 So, the corresponding script must also be contained in the transaction.
 And that script is executed along with the other validation scripts.

 And, similar to the validation scripts that we have seen so that validate input, the purpose of these minting scripts is to decide whether this transaction has the right to